 Doing this reassures individuals that you are only collecting a reasonable amount of personal information, and it gives them the opportunity to query anything they’re unhappy about or amend records that are inaccurate or incomplete.

-This is one of the biggest myths surrounding the Regulation, with people frequently asking us whether they are still allowed to keep data use information in certain ways.
+This is one of the biggest myths surrounding the Regulation, with people frequently asking us whether they are still allowed to use information in certain ways.

-The reality is that all organisations, including schools, can process data provided that they document a legal basis for doing so.
-These bases are in many cases very broad and will almost certainly align with your data processing practices under the GDPR’s predecessor, the DPA (Data Protection Act) 1998.
+The reality is that all organisations, including schools, can process personal data provided that they document a legal basis for doing so.

 For schools, most processing can be justified on the grounds of public interest.
 This refers to any activity that’s necessary to carry out a specific task that ensures the welfare of the general public or to exercise official authority.